Course Outline

 Introduction

-This module offers a comprehensive overview of when to apply 'machine learning,' key considerations, and fundamental concepts, including advantages and limitations.
-Topics include data types (structured, unstructured, static, or streamed), data validity and volume, data-driven versus user-driven analytics, statistical models compared to machine learning models, challenges in unsupervised learning, the bias-variance tradeoff, iterative evaluation methods, cross-validation techniques, and distinctions between supervised, unsupervised, and reinforcement learning.
+This section offers a comprehensive overview of when to apply 'machine learning,' key considerations, and fundamental definitions, including advantages and disadvantages.
+Topics cover data types (structured, unstructured, static, streamed), data validity and volume, data-driven versus user-driven analytics, and the distinctions between statistical models and machine learning models.
+It also addresses challenges in unsupervised learning, the bias-variance trade-off, iteration and evaluation processes, cross-validation strategies, and the differences between supervised, unsupervised, and reinforcement learning.

 MAJOR TOPICS